Joe Frank: Radio program style

 Frank's radio programs are often dark and ironic and employ a dry sense of humor and the sincere delivery of ideas or stories that are patently absurd.
 Subject matter often includes religion, life's meaning, death, family dynamics, and Frank's relationships with women.

-Frank's voice is distinctive, resonant, authoritative, and, because of his occasional voice-over work, often oddly familiar.
-At the 2003 Third Coast Festival, he explained that he was recording in Dolby and playing back without it, which created Joe's now familiar intimate and gritty sound.
-A 1987 Los Angeles Times article described it as a voice "like dirty honey" and "rich as chocolate."
+Frank's voice is distinctive, resonant, and authoritative.
+Due to Frank's occasional voice-over work, his voice was often oddly familiar to listeners.
+At the 2003 Third Coast Festival, he explained he was recording in Dolby and playing back without it, which created Joe's now-familiar intimate and gritty sound.
+A 1987 Los Angeles Times article described it as a voice "like dirty honey" and "rich as chocolate".

 The repetitive cadence of the music, drones and Frank's dry, announcer-like delivery are sometimes mixed with recorded phone calls with actor/friends such as Larry Block, Debi Mae West and Arthur Miller (not the playwright), broken into segments over the course of each hour-long program.

 Frank's series "The Other Side" included excerpts from Buddhist teacher Jack Kornfield's Dharma talks at Spirit Rock Meditation Center.
 In an interview on KPFA's "Morning Show", Kornfield was asked about working with Frank.
 Kornfield explained that, although he had never met or talked to Frank or heard his show, he didn't mind Frank using the lectures and that many of his meditation students had found Kornfield through the show.